Belt lines, river industrials...

 Bay City - Pere Marquette Belt

-Bay City - Hecla Belt Line
+Bay City - Hecla Belt Line.

 Detroit - Lake Shore line - Delray to Lake Shore Junction - When the Michigan Southern railroad built into Detroit from Monroe in the 1850's, it was encroaching on the Michigan Central's primary territory.
 It needed passenger station facilities and the Detroit & Milwaukee's Brush Street station was the best fit.
 To reach Brush Street station, the MS elected to go around the city and come in from the north, via Milwaukee Jct.
-This route took them northeast through Grand Junction to Beaubien Street, and then onto D&M tracks at what became known as Lake Shore Jct.
+This route took them northeast through Grand Junction (later known as West Detroit) to Beaubien Street, and then onto D&M tracks at what became known as Lake Shore Jct.
 It probably wasn't the railroad's objective at the time, but this created a belt line around the city and opened up land for industrial activities on a ring around Detroit.
 Later, around 1900, with the increase in manufacturing, Ford's Piquette Avenue plant was built along this line, which had been joined by the Wabash, Detroit & Bay City (later MC) and of course the Grand Trunk.

-Detroit - Detroit Terminal Railroad - The Detroit Terminal was a joint venture of the Michigan Central, the Lake Shore & Michigan Southern, and the Grand Trunk Western.
-It began first on the east side of Detroit from North Yard ( North Detroit) northeast to the Detroit river near what is now the Chrysler Jefferson North Assembly Plant and the Edison Conners Creek power plant.
-Then it was built west and southwest from the DT main yard and roundhouse (on what is currently the Detroit Detention Center) to Highland Park (near the Ford plant) and then following approximately Oakman Blvd. to Dearborn and the Ford Rouge Plant.
-This railroad was Detroit's 3rd belt line, farther out, which at the time was less populated and industrial plant sites less expensive.
-There were hundreds of industrial and manufacturing facilities along the DT, and the DT had yards spread along the line every 2-3 miles.
+Detroit - Detroit Terminal Railroad - The Detroit Terminal was a joint venture of the Michigan Central (25%), the Lake Shore & Michigan Southern (25%), and the Grand Trunk Western (50%).
+It began first on the east side of Detroit from North Yard (North Detroit) heading east to the Detroit river near what is now the Chrysler Jefferson North Assembly Plant and the Edison Conners Creek power plant.
+Then it was built west and southwest from the DT main yard and roundhouse (on what is currently the Detroit Detention Center) to Highland Park (near the Ford plant) and then following approximately the route of Oakman Blvd. to east Dearborn and the Ford Rouge Plant.
+This railroad was Detroit's 3rd belt line, farther out, which at the time was less populated and had industrial plant sites which were

 Muskegon - Muskegon Railway & Navigation